Raymond James Believes Antares Pharma (ATRS) Won't Stop Here

 Raymond James Believes Antares Pharma (ATRS) Won’t Stop Here

-Raymond James analyst Elliot Wilbur maintained a Buy rating on Antares Pharma (ATRS) today.
-The company’s shares closed last Tuesday at $4.36, close to its 52-week high of $4.52.
+In a report released today, Elliot Wilbur from Raymond James maintained a Buy rating on Antares Pharma (ATRS).
+The company’s shares closed last Monday at $4.57, close to its 52-week high of $4.57.

 See today’s analyst top recommended stocks >>